-This tutorial will show you how to install Nginx on Ubuntu so that you can successfully run a superior performance based web server while easing the load on your system resources.
+In this tutorial, we will show you how to install Nginx on Ubuntu.
 For those of you who didn’t know, Nginx is one of the most popular web servers in the world and is responsible for hosting some of the largest and highest-traffic sites on the internet.
 It is more resource-friendly than Apache in most cases and can be used as a web server or a reverse proxy.
-So today I’m going to show you how to setup Nginx webserver on Ubuntu or Debian.
+So today I’m going to show you how to set up the Nginx web server on Ubuntu or Debian.
 It’s really not that difficult.
 Let’s start with Nginx.

 Install Nginx on Ubuntu